Horatio Nelson, 1st Viscount Nelson: Battle of the Nile

 The Battle of the Nile was a major blow to Napoleon's ambitions in the east.
-The fleet had been destroyed; Orient, another ship and two frigates had been burnt, while seven 74-gun ships and two 80-gun ships had been captured.
+His fleet was destroyed; Orient, another ship and two frigates were burnt, while seven 74-gun ships and two 80-gun ships were captured.
 Only two ships-of-the-line and two frigates escaped.
 The forces Napoleon had brought to Egypt were stranded.
 Napoleon attacked north along the Mediterranean coast, but Turkish defenders supported by Captain Sir Sidney Smith defeated his army at the Siege of Acre.
 Napoleon then left his army and sailed back to France, evading detection by British ships.

-Given its strategic importance, historians such as Ernle Bradford, regard Nelson's achievement at the Nile as the most significant of his career, even greater than that at Trafalgar, seven years later.
+Given its strategic importance, historians such as Ernle Bradford regard Nelson's achievement at the Nile as the most significant of his career, even greater than Trafalgar seven years later.